aaronsaray/aaronsaray.com/content/blog/count-lines-of-code-in-eclipse.markdown

 - eclipse-pdt
 - ide-and-web-dev-tools
 ---
 When searching for how to count the lines of code I had in my project, I ran into this [blog entry](http://www.binaryfrost.com/index.php?/archives/207-Easy-way-to-count-Lines-of-Code-in-Eclipse.html).
-While its a good start, it still gave me some inaccurate counts.
+While it's a good start, it still gave me some inaccurate counts.
 I was getting inflated counts because of new lines.
 So, here is my alternate solution:

 <!--more-->